facebookresearch/Clinical-Trial-Parser/doc/architecture.md

 ### NEL

 Medical variable NEL begins by normalizing the extracted variables by removing common non-significant words.
 Normalized terms are directly linked to medical concepts from an ontology.
-Links between terms and concepts could also be computed by grouping terms into clusters with word embeddings.
-The clustered terms can then be matched to additional medical concepts.
 This grounding of extracted terms to controlled medical concepts gives the medical variables and machine-readable nominal relations.
 This is useful because:

 - Duplicate entities are removed
 - Synonym entities are grounded to same concepts
 - Grounded entities are given a hierarchy, which is useful when filtering on vague requirements in favor of more specific requirements (e.g., filter requirements for "cancer" in favor of requirements for "breast cancer")
 - Grounded entities are linked to IDs, which are an industry standard and useful for interoperability

+There are multiple ways to reference a medical concept.
+For example, some clinical trials use the terms "neoplasm", "tumor", and "cancer" interchangeably.
+Extracted terms may also include a variable number and type of qualifiers.
+Because of this a simple linking of extracted terms to concepts may lead to a low recall.
+We experimented by projecting the cleaned and extracted terms into an embedding space and clustering the term vectors.
+The clustered terms can then be matched to additional medical concepts.
+This improved the NEL recall.

 ### Vocabularies